leftsl/Dual-model-improved-PSO-DMIPS-/README.md

 # Dual model improved PSO (DMIPS)
-The code will be uploaded after the paper is published
+The code has been recycled, and detailed code can be obtained from my supervisor, who is also the corresponding author